cpypasta/cotw-mod-builder/README.md

 # cotw-mod-builder

 A tool that makes it easy to customize and create mods for theHunter: Call of the Wild (COTW).
-You can download and discuss the tool on [NexusMods](https://www.nexusmods.com/thehuntercallofthewild/mods/247).

 ![Recording](https://github-production-user-asset-6210df.s3.amazonaws.com/2107385/297992314-5f7d6c72-8754-42d0-9d4a-4b7a06912b3a.png)